daxpedda/sentry-contrib-native/README.md

 platform and feature support details there, this crate doesn't do anything fancy, so we mostly rely on `sentry-native` for support.

+The default backend for Linux is changed from Breakpad to Crashpad.

+The default transport for Android is changed from none to Curl.

 Only the default backend is tested in the CI.

 ## Build